 Joseph Jacks is the Founder and General Partner of OSS Capital.
-He is based in San Francisco and leads the US investing arm as well as global investment strategies.
+He is based in San Francisco.

 As a lawyer in private practice, Heather has been recognized with many awards for her work in law and technology, and advised clients from startups to global enterprises on software licenses and software copyright.
 She is a prolific writer and speaker on software licensing, and is the author of Open Source for Business, a go-to handbook for open source licensing in commerce.

 Before her law career, Heather was a programmer of business applications and systems and a professional musician.LinkedIn

 Nick White is a veteran of open source software finance and the founding OSS Capital portfolio partner for all things finance strategy and execution.
 He has been a key player in building SpringSource from Series A to $420M VMware sale, steering Talend through its “teenage” years between startup and $1B~ public company and was one of the key players in taking Elastic from pre-financed idea to a company with over 1,000 employees in 35 countries.

 In those roles, Nick has been the foundation of the back-office and while retiring as Elastic’s CFO in 2017, was at various times during its growth also responsible for accounting, tax, legal, HR, IT, and Real Estate.

 Before his involvement in open source, Nick qualified as a Chartered Accountant in England & Wales, a California CPA and was the Controller at Steve Jobs' NeXT as it transitioned from hardware to software.LinkedIn